go-tk/configset/README.md

 ## Features

-- Aggregate all configuration files under a directory into one.
+- Aggregate all configuration files under a directory into one configuration.

 - Use environment variables to override configuration values.